+How long should your long run be?
 Long runs or endurance workouts are a staple in all running training programs.
 So it is no wonder the subject is under constant debate.
-Here we show you how we look at the question and our answer.
+In this article, we show you how we look at the topic.

-Well, this question has a simple and very fuzzy answer: It depends.
+Well, the question has a simple and very fuzzy answer: It depends.

 Defining your baseline – Are you long run ready?